ping-payments/ping_python_sdk/doc/api_resources/payments_api/merchant.md

 -   Create a PaymentsApi object with a `tenant_id` as a parameter to access get_merchant().
 -   Send in an environment parameter to test your code in `sandbox` mode.
 The default value is `production`

-get_merchant() returns an object with a list of all merchants for a valid tenant_id. get_merchant() returns an error object if the tenant ID is invalid.
+get_merchant() returns an object with a list of all merchants for a valid tenant_id. get_merchant() returns an error object if the tenant_id_ is invalid.

 ```python
 def get_merchants()